Conserved active information: Conclusion

-Third, in the context of statistical estimation, consider a population $\calX$ and a subset $\sfT \subset \calX$ of, say, infected individuals with some disease.
-The true prevalence is given by $p=\bfP_1(\sfT)=\abs{\sfT}/\abs{\calX}$.
+Third, in statistical estimation, consider a population $\calX$ and a subset $\sfT \subset \calX$ of infected individuals with a disease.
+The true prevalence is $p=\bfP_1(\sfT)=\abs{\sfT}/\abs{\calX}$.
 An estimator introduces bias, yielding $q = \bfP_2(\sfT)$ \cite{DiazEtAl2025, HossjerEtAl2024}.
 Here, active information $\ain(\sfT) = \log(q/p)$ quantifies the magnitude and direction of bias: positive for overestimation, negative for underestimation, and 0 for unbiasedness.
-We believe that the regimes delineated in Theorem \ref{Regimes} provide an objective framework for assessing permissible bias.
-Specifically, the mild knowledge regime ($p < q < 1/2 < 1-p$) bounds the extent to which, under unbiased sampling, an estimator can inflate $q$ without violating conservation principles by injecting excessive external knowledge.
-For rare events where $p \ll 1/2$, the interval $(p, 1/2)$ is vast, allowing substantial overestimation ($q \gg p$) while keeping $\cain < 0$.
-Consistent with the conservation of information, estimators may appear effective locally but degrade globally, leading to overconfidence in rare-event detection.
-In contrast, crossing into the ``strong knowledge'' regime signals that the estimator has imposed genuine order, potentially through unaccounted-for external inputs (e.g., biased sampling or overfitting), thereby violating the conservation of information, unless justified by problem-specific structure.
+We believe the regimes delineated in Table \ref{tab:regimes} provide an objective framework for assessing permissible bias.
+Specifically, the reducible regime ($p < q < 1/2 < 1-p$) bounds how much, under unbiased sampling, an estimator can inflate $q$ without violating conservation principles by injecting excessive external knowledge.
+For rare events where $p \ll 1/2$, the interval $(p, 1/2)$ is vast, allowing substantial overestimation ($q \gg p$) while keeping $\cain > 0$.
+Consistent with conservation of information, estimators may appear effective locally but degrade globally, leading to overconfidence in rare-event detection.
+In contrast, crossing into the emergent regime signals that the estimator has imposed genuine order, potentially through unaccounted-for external inputs (e.g., biased sampling or overfitting), thereby violating conservation of information unless justified by knowledge of problem-specific structure.
 This framework thus offers a diagnostic tool for bias in prevalence studies: compute $\cain$ to determine whether the observed bias is mild (permissible redistribution) or strong (indicating the need for scrutiny of hidden knowledge).